 Built in 1897, Sultan Abdul Samad Building is one of the oldest Moorish style buildings in KL.
 Today, even though it doesn’t hold any official importance, the building is one of the most visited tourist places in Kuala Lumpur.
 Its undefinable grandeur and rich heritage make it a historical landmark in the city.

 Constructed entirely of bricks, the landmark building features strong, western and Moorish influences in its architecture.
 There is a wrap-around imposing porch, complete with 42 m high clock tower, towering arches, curved portico topped with copper domes.
 Named after the then reigning Sultan of Selangor, the Sultan Abdul Samad Building is one of the truly remarkable places for Kuala Lumpur sightseeings and draws in a lot of history buffs and architecture enthusiasts.

 Timings: 10 am to 6 pm, daily

 Entry fee: None

-PS: Its mesmerizing evening lighting and decoration make it one of the best places to visit in Kuala Lumpur at night.
+PS: Its mesmerizing evening lighting and decoration make it one of the must see places in Kuala Lumpur at night.

 Sunway Lagoon Theme Park is a heaven for kids and adults, alike.
 Full of fun-filled and thrilling activities and rides, the theme park comes very high on the list of best tourist places to visit in Kuala Lumpur, even if it is as short as a 3 days trip.
 A healthy mix of adventure and rides is what this theme park presents.
 Sectioned into Water Park, Adventure Park, Nickelodeon Park, Scream Park, and more, the theme park is touted to be one of the largest theme parks in the world.

 Popular Rides at Sunway Lagoon Theme Park: African Pythons Ride, Waterplexx 5D, Water zipping, and Giant Ride.